 There are two curriculum documents you should have:

-The RCPCH curriculum in paediatric palliative medicine is available from the RCPCH website and sets out the competencies you must have in order to obtain a CCST.
-You should upload this onto your RCPCH e-portfolio.
+The RCPCH Curriculum in Paediatric Palliative Medicine is available from the RCPCH website.
+It sets out the competencies you must have in order to obtain a CCST, and you should upload it into your RCPCH e-portfolio.

-The APPM Curriculum, which is in the PPC Resources folder, sets out in more detail what you will be covering in the next two years.
+The APPM Curriculum, which is in the PPC Resources folder, sets out in more detail what you should aim to cover in the next two years.

 The ‘course textbook’ is the Oxford Textbook of Palliative Care in Children 2nd ed.
 (Goldman A, Hain R, Liben S).
 Oxford University Press; 2012.
 ISBN 978-0-19-959510-5.